rightkick/Notes/networking/Mininet.md

 ## Running your own scripted topologies

 You can write your own python script that define a custom topology.
 You then instantiate them within the root console by invoking the script with `sudo -E python custom.py`

+## VRF in Mininet

+You may need to add `systemd.legacy_systemd_cgroup_controller=1` kernel boot parameter at Mininet VM so as to be able to test VRF, otherwise you may encounter the error `Failed to setup vrf cgroup2 directory` when attempting to run commands within a VRF.